The tax year in Mauritius runs from 1 July to 30 June.

 A married woman is assessed separately from her husband with regard to all income derived by her.
 She is entitled to claim all personal reliefs and deductions available to an individual taxpayer.

-The number of dependants for whom deductions may be claimed is limited to three by either the wife or the husband.
+The number of dependants for whom deductions may be claimed is limited to four by either the wife or the husband.

 Payment of tax